Xe/site/blog/super-bootable-64-2020-05-06.markdown

 copy of your program's binary.
 But surely nobody would do that, that would be crazy, wouldn't it?

-<center>![Noooo!
+![Noooo!
 You can't just port a Nintendo 64 game to LibGL!
-They're
-completely different hardware!
+They're completely different hardware!
 It wouldn't respect the wishes of the creators!
-Hahaha porting machine go brrrrrrrr](/static/blog/portingmachinegobrrr.png)</center>
+Hahaha porting machine go brrrrrrrr](/static/blog/portingmachinegobrrr.png)

 Someone did.
 The fruits of this effort are available [here][sm64dc].
 This was mostly a proof of concept and is a masterpiece in its own right.
 However,